George Schnéevoigt: Career

 Schnéevoigt made his debut as an actor at the age of 19 at the Neues Schauspilhaus in Berlin, where he met his future wife, the painter Tilly von Kaulbach.
 In 1914 he returned home to Denmark from Berlin with Kaulbach, together they started their own film company Kaulbachs Kunstfilm.
-On 23 February 1915 Schnéevoigt an Kaulbach married each other in Christania.
+On 23 February 1915 Schnéevoigt and Kaulbach married each other in Christania.

 Kaulbachs Kunstfilmdid not have much success, and in Schnéevoigt instead ended up with job at Nordisk Film.
 At Nordisk Film he worked with Carl Theodor Dreyer as a photographer on films like Blade af Satans Bog from 1921 and Du skal ære din hustru from 1925.
 Schnéevoigt directed a number of notable films such as Præsten i Vejlby (1931), which was the first Danish sound film, Hotel Paradis (1931), Skal vi vædde en million?
 (1932), Odds 777 (1932) and Nøddebo Præstegård (1934).
 Schnéevoigt made his last film Alle mand på dæk in 1942 and was then fired from Nordisk Film.
 For the last 19 years of his life, he was unemployed in film and mostly used his time painting.